TYPE OF PROPOSED INSPECTION ORDERED BY YOU:

 Pre Purchase Building Inspection – AS4349.1-2007

 The Building inspection will be of the Building Elements as outlined in Appendix C of AS4349.1-2007 except for Strata title properties where the inspection will be according to Appendix B of AS4349.1-2007.
-The purpose of the inspection is to identify major defects, the incidence of minor defects and safety hazards associated with the property at the time of the inspection.
+The purpose of the inspection is to identify major defects and safety hazards associated with the property at the time of the inspection.

 A copy of the appropriate Standard with Appendices may be obtained from Standards Australia